Asking effective questions can improve our communication and unlock ideas and innovation.

 Probing and hypothetical questions then fill in the missing information, increase understanding and suggest additional ways of thinking about the situation:

 Other question types may be more of a double-edged sword.
-For example, leading questions, which are designed to help a person reach the same conclusion you came to earlier and feel would be beneficial are often problematic.
-For example, ‘asking’ “you will be able to do that report by Friday, won't you?” as opposed to “when will you be able to get that report done by?” can load on pressure, shut down discussion and create bad feeling.
+For instance, leading questions, which are designed to help a person reach the same conclusion you came to earlier and feel would be beneficial, are often problematic.
+Asking “You will be able to do that report by Friday, won’t you?” as opposed to “When will you be able to get that report done by?” can load on pressure, shut down discussion and create bad feeling.

 To see where this risks taking us, take a look at this example from the much-loved UK TV series Yes, Prime Minister.
 While we chuckle, it’s worth noting that we can all be the player or the played in this type of scenario.

 Good questions inform; great questions transform